Changing My Career: Why It’s Never Too Late For a Fresh Start

 Retraining for a job change: the pros and cons

-If you are looking for a career change, you need to accept that it will take a lot of work.
+If you are looking for a career change, it's important to understand that it will take a lotof work.
 You will need to research the job, check it aligns with your lifestyle, and build a network around you.
 Before you commit, make sure you weigh up the pros and cons:

 Pros of a career change